Kayode Are: Director General of the SSS

 Are served with General Aliyu Gusau at the Directorate of Military Intelligence during Are's time in the army.
 In 1999, Gusau, the newly appointed National Security Adviser, recommended Are to President Olusegun Obasanjo, who appointed Are as Director General of the State Security Service.
 There is some speculation that Are and Obasanjo's Owu kinship played a role in Are's appointment as Director General.

 National Security Adviser

 In April 2010, Are was appointed as Deputy National Security Adviser by President Goodluck Jonathan.

 This was a newly created position.

 When Aliyu Gusau resigned as National Security Advisor (NSA), Kayode Are took over as Acting NSA.

 Jonathan relieved Are as NSA and appointed General Owoye Andrew Azazi as NSA, effective on 4 October 2010.
 The announcement of the change said "The President thanked the outgoing NSA for his services, and wished him well in his future endeavours".

+Five years after the resignation, Are's residence in Ikoyi was raided by the Nigerian State Security Service.